abadid/cmsc424-spring2018/project7/README.md

 - **Task 5 (2pt)**: Complete a function to calculate the degree distribution of user nodes in the Amazon graph (i.e., `amazonBipartiteRDD`).
-In other words, calculate the degree of each user node (i.e., number of products each user has rated), and then use a reduceByKey (or aggregateByKey) to find the number of nodes with a given degree.
+In other words, calculate the degree of each user node (i.e., number of distinct products each user has rated), and then use a reduceByKey (or aggregateByKey) to find the number of nodes with a given degree.
 The output should be a PairRDD where the key is the degree, and the value is the number of nodes in the graph with that degree.

 - **Task 6 (2pt)**: On the `logsRDD`, for two given hosts, use a 'cogroup' to create the following pair RDD: the key of